Stochastic and partial differential equations on non-smooth time-dependent domains: Introduction

 \section{Introduction}

-In this article we establish existence and uniqueness of solutions to stochastic differential equations (SDE) with oblique reflection at the boundary of a bounded, time-dependent domain.
-In the same geometric setting, we also prove a comparison principle, implying uniqueness and existence results, of solutions to partial differential equations (PDE) with oblique derivative boundary conditions.
+In this article we establish existence and uniqueness of strong solutions to stochastic differential equations (SDE) with single-valued, smoothly varying oblique reflection at the boundary of a bounded, non-smooth time-dependent domain whose boundary is $\mathcal{W}^{1,p}$ in time.
+In the same geometric setting, we also prove a comparison principle, uniqueness and existence of viscosity solutions to partial differential equations (PDE) with oblique derivative boundary conditions.

-In the SDE case, our approach is based on the Skorohod problem, which, in the form studied in this article, was first described by Tanaka \cite {Tanaka1979} who established existence and uniqueness of solutions to the Skorohod problem in convex domains with normal reflection.
+In the SDE case, our approach is based on the Skorohod problem, which, in the form studied in this article, was first described by Tanaka \cite {Tanaka1979}.
+Tanaka established existence and uniqueness of solutions to the Skorohod problem in convex domains with normal reflection.
 These results were subsequently substantially generalized by, in particular, Lions and Sznitman \cite{LionsSznitman1984} and Saisho \cite{Saisho1987}.
-The most general results on strong solutions to reflected SDEs based on the Skorohod problem are those established by Dupuis and Ishii \cite{DupuisIshii1993}.
-In the PDE case, our approach is based on the nowadays standard theory of viscosity solutions.
-A similar approach was used by Dupuis and Ishii to prove existence and uniqueness of viscosity solutions to oblique derivative problems for fully nonlinear second-order elliptic PDEs in non-smooth bounded domains \cite{DupuisIshii1990}.
-Dupuis and Ishii also studied oblique derivative problems for fully nonlinear elliptic PDE's on domains with corners in \cite{DupuisIshii1991}.
+To the authors' knowledge, the most general results on strong solutions to reflected SDEs in time-independent domains based on the Skorohod problem are those established by Dupuis and Ishii \cite{DupuisIshii1993}.
+The aim here is to generalize the SDE results mentioned above, in particular those of Case 1 in \cite{DupuisIshii1993}, to the setting of time-dependent domains.